-Replace a missing tooth with a tooth bridge
+Replacing missing teeth with a bridge

-WHAT IS A DENTAL BRIDGE
+WHAT IS A DENTAL BRIDGE?

 Dental bridge types